 Step 6: Label your data

-- Open the Project and navigate to the Queue tab.
+In: Annotate — Label Editor With the Project created, annotators can start labeling:- Open the Project and navigate to the Queue tab.

 - Click Start task to open the Label Editor on the highest-priority task, or Initiate to open a specific task.